Francophonie Day In Canada

 The holiday’s origin dates back to 1970, when an agreement was signed among African governments, such as those of Senegal, Tunisia, and Niger, to unify their nations through their shared use of the French language.
 The goals of this agreement related to the promotion of the cultures within their respective countries, as well as a dedication to continued solidarity and cooperation in social and political matters.
 Since then, this agreement has evolved to include many more Francophone nations, including Canada, with a new aim of promoting the natural diversity (ethnic, racial, cultural, religious, political, etc.) found within the Francosphere as a whole.

-So, how do Canadians celebrate?
+So, the question remains: How do Canadians celebrate?
 Many Canadian organizations, communities and regions, as well as government bodies like schools, libraries, and local administrations will host events in observation of Francophonie Day during either March or the summertime.
 These events take place in both English-speaking and French-speaking regions.
 This allows Canadians to celebrate the holiday in a variety of ways:

 To learn about the specific activities that are being held across Canada this year in honour of Francophonie Day, you can either follow #RVFranco on X and Instagram or visit the RVF Dialogue Foundation website.There are hundreds of Canadian events to explore this year!